Digital experience standards

 Permits search engines and web tools to access content, helping improve search visibility and gather relevant data.

-The robots.txt file points to a sitemap file.
+The robots.txt file links to the sitemap.

 Helps search engines find the sitemap quickly, improving how they discover and index website pages.